Frequently Asked Questions

 Any more questions?

 If you still have unanswered questions why not come on a farm open day.
-Alternatively, please contact us via email with your question and we will answer it promptly.
-Please use the following email address :- shareoffer@lauristonfarm.co.uk or the contact form in the 'Contact Us' sections.
+Alternatively, please contact us via email on [email protected] or use the contact form

 Yes, but get in touch with us, rather than using the application form.
 When shares are bought, there’s a legal contract between the investor and Lauriston Farm Limited.
 We need to make special arrangements to ensure that the person who is having shares bought for them is still able to personally agree to that contract.